Skip to content

-How do I use EC2Rescue for Linux to troubleshoot operating system-level issues?
+How do I use EC2Rescue for Linux to troubleshoot OS-level issues?

 0

-I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance, or I'm experiencing boot issues.
-I want to use EC2Rescue to diagnose and troubleshoot common issues.
+I can't connect to my Amazon Elastic Compute Cloud (Amazon EC2) Linux instance, or I have boot issues.
+I want to use EC2Rescue to diagnose and troubleshoot operating system (OS) issues.

 Short description

-You can use EC2Rescue for Linux in the following ways:
+You can use EC2Rescue for Linux to take the following actions:

-• Collect system utilization reports, such as vmstat, iostat, and mpstat.
+• Collect system usage reports, such as vmstat, iostat, and mpstat.

-• Collect logs and details, such as syslog, dmesg, application error logs, and SSM logs.
+• Collect logs and details, such as syslog, dmesg, application error logs, and AWS Systems Manager logs.

 • Detect system problems, such as asymmetric routing or duplicate root device labels.

-• Automatically remediate system issues, such as with OpenSSH file permissions or kernel parameters activation.
+• Automatically fix system issues, such as OpenSSH file permission or kernel parameters activation issues.

 Resolution